sst/guide/_chapters/deploy-the-api-services-repo.md

 ![Set app settings from resources](/assets/best-practices/deploy-api-services-repo-to-seed/set-app-settings-from-resources.png)

 The API app has been created.
 Now, let's add the other services.
-Click **Pipeline**.
+Head over to the **Pipeline** tab.

 ![Create an App in Seed](/assets/best-practices/deploy-api-services-repo-to-seed/create-an-app-in-seed.png)